 Stan wanted to do something to support his students, so with his own money, he founded Leap for Literacy in August 2015.
-After seeing how many children Stan had the opportunity to help on his own, he realized that he could have a much broader reach if he expanded his project.
+After seeing how many children Stan had the opportunity to help, he realized that he could have a much broader reach if he expanded his project.
 Stan said,

 Leap for Literacy

 Members of the foundation team also visit classrooms and read aloud to the students.
-Aside from promoting children to read and write, one of the goals of Leap for Literacy is to promote children to be kind to one another.
+Aside from promoting children to read and write, one of the goals of Leap for Literacy is to encourage children to be kind to one another.
 Stan believes it’s pivotal to teach the importance of kindness to children so that it will stick with them into adulthood.
-He says, “In my opinion lessons on kindness are just as important as academic ones”.
+He says, “In my opinion, lessons on kindness are just as important as academic ones.”

 Photos by: Agpicture